A step-by-step employee experience framework to design a consumer-grade employee experience

 Awesome!
 So you now have your employee personas ready.
 You are aware of who you are creating the employee experiences for.
 The next step is to design the employee experience journey itself.

-The design stage helps you dive into the details and focus on the moments in the employees experience that really matter to employees.
+The design stage helps you dive into the details and focus on the moments in the employees' journey that really matter to them.
 It starts by encouraging new ideas but ends with a clear set of actionable ideas that can be implemented.
 By anchoring yourself around the data you’ve collected from employees, and having informed stakeholders, you can come up with creative solutions– ensuring that they are grounded in reality.

 SO, HOW CAN YOU DO THIS?